 Our report, Improving science teacher retention [PDF 1.3MB], shows that science teachers are more likely than non-science teachers to leave the profession.
 It looks at how access to CPD helps to keep more teachers in the classroom.

 At the annual ENTHUSE Awards, we celebrate exceptional teachers and technicians who have made a significant impact on science teaching in their schools.
 Find out about past winners and how to apply.

-- See our work on the impact of continuing professional development on primary school teachers with very little science expertise [ZIP 2.8MB].
+- See our work on the impact of CPD on primary school teachers with very little science expertise [ZIP 2.8MB].